explainers-by-googlers/cross-origin-storage/README.md

   algorithm: 'SHA-256',
   value: '8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4',
 };
-// The human-readable file description. const description = 'Large AI model';

 // This triggers a permission prompt:
-// site-a.example.com wants to check if the file "Large AI Model" is stored by your browser.
+// site-a.example.com wants to check if your browser already has a file it
+// needs, possibly saved from another site.
+If found, it will use the file
+// without changing it.”
 // [Allow this time] [Allow on every visit] [Don't allow] try {
-  const handle = await navigator.crossOriginStorage.requestFileHandle(hash, {
+  const handle = await navigator.crossOriginStorage.requestFileHandle(hash);
-    description,
-  });

   // Use the file and return.
   // …